Research Makes America Healthier

 Explore UW research

-Shortcuts create long problems
+Shortcuts create longer problems

 Federal funding for research that fuels our economy, protects our communities, and improves our quality of life is being cut.
 Learn from UW experts in the news about how this impacts you.